How Stress Can Mess With Your Gut & 4 Things You Can Do About It

 How stress drives leaky gut.

-To understand the stress-gut relationship, let's look at two important lab values: secretory IgA and lipopolysaccharide (LPS).
+To further understand the stress-gut relationship, let's look at two important markers that your doctor may test for: secretory IgA and lipopolysaccharide (LPS).

-However, they can also be elevated by a state of mental and emotional stress.
-Studies have demonstrated social anxiety alone can cause elevations in both secretory IgA and LPS, which means chronic stress causes gut permeability (leaky gut!) and mucosal membrane damage over time.
+However, IgA and LPS can also be elevated by a state of mental and emotional stress1.
+Studies have demonstrated social anxiousness alone can cause elevations in both secretory IgA and LPS, which means chronic stress causes gut permeability and mucosal membrane damage over time.

-What's more, when the body is in a stressed state, it tends to burn through the amino acid glutamine at a more rapid rate.
-This may be due to the fact that glutamine is used to produce GABA, a mellowing neurotransmitter that is inhibitory to stress.
-Which is great for tampering stress, but glutamine is also a fuel source and a building block for gut cells, which means the depletion of glutamine to fight stress further drives gut damage.
-Whomp whomp.
+What's more, when the body is in a stressed state, it tends to burn through the glutamine at a more rapid rate.
+This amino acid is used to produce GABA, but it is also a fuel source and a building block for gut cells.
+This means the depletion of glutamine to fight stress further drives gut damage.

 How to heal your stress-induced gut issues.

-So how do we get to the root?
-When looking at ways to address the gut-stress connection, it is important to proactively reduce inflammation in the diet, support gut health and repair leaky gut, provide rich sources of gut supporting nutrients, and work to support microbiome balance.
+So where do you begin?
+When looking at ways to heal your gut and balance your stress, it's important to reduce inflammation in the diet, support gut health and repair leaky gut, provide rich sources of gut-supporting nutrients, and foster microbiome balance.

-Begin with an anti-inflammatory diet that removes the primary irritants: corn, soy, gluten, dairy, and sugar.
-If you are still dealing with symptoms of digestive stress or inflammatory response, consider an elimination diet or advanced blood testing.
+Begin with an anti-inflammatory diet that removes the most common allergens: corn, soy, gluten, dairy, and sugar.
+If after removing these for a period of time, you are still dealing with symptoms of digestive stress or inflammatory response, consider an elimination diet or advanced blood testing.